-Get other perspectives and suggestions to strengthen your work, and share your successes and challenges to do the same for their work.
 If you are a staff member, board member, or volunteer of a local arts organization, or, if you just care about what's happening in your community and in the arts, you should attend this conference.
-Right now, it's more important than ever to come together with and learn from your colleagues about the role, impact and benefits of the arts in your community.
 Empower your work for the opportunities ahead and be inspired.

-Your $25 registration fee covers morning coffee, lunch, snacks, and materials.
+Click here for more info, the agenda, and registration.
+Your $25 registration fee covers morning coffee, lunch, snacks, and materials (that's a pretty good deal!).
 See you at the Summit!

 9:30 am Registration and coffee